KeltonMVP/rules/docs/factions/department-rules.en.md

 <span style="color:var(--pink);">4.3.6</span> Leave requests via PM are not accepted for the activity report.
 The only way to be excused is by submitting an inactivity request on RPG.

+<span style="color:var(--pink);">4.3.7</span> You can unlock a bonus by completing a report that exceeds the minimum requirement.
+This bonus grants you $100,000 and reduces both the promotion period and the Faction Warn removal period by 3 days for each unlocked bonus.

+<span style="color:var(--pink);">4.3.7.1</span> The number of points required for the bonus will be displayed on [<span style="color:var(--pink);">/raport</span>].
+Only bonuses unlocked after the date of the last promotion or after receiving a Faction Warn will provide a deduction in days.

 !!! example "Info note"
     Members with inactivity requests or newly joined members are exempt from fulfilling the report (except for those who join at the beginning of the week).